 Acne scarring is very difficult to treat yourself, and will usually require the help of a dermatologist to administer treatments that will resurface and re-level your skin.
 There are two different sub-types of scars to know.

-Atrophic are caused by abnormally low collagen production in the skin after trauma.
+Atrophic scars are caused by abnormally low collagen production in the skin after trauma.
 This creates areas of damage that sink down, leaving holes or dents behind that are clearly seen in bright light.
 Atrophic scarring comes in several forms – icepick (narrow, pinprick holes), boxcar (crater-like dents with sharp edges) and rolling (bumpy but smooth).

 Hypertrophic scars are caused by excess collagen produced after trauma.
 This then produces a raised bump above the skin.
 Often these scars are lighter than the surrounding skin, and may have a shiny appearance.
 A dramatic example of hypertrophic scars are keloids, which cause distinct, protruding scarring.

 How to treat acne marks & scars

 Thankfully, modern skin care is able to treat most types of acne marks and scars to one degree or another.
 Because there’s so much to it all, I’ve written a whole separate guide on everything to do with treating acne marks and scare over here.